berkeley-ospo/ospo.berkeley.edu/content/posts/charting-a-course/index.md

    We also considered supervised student software development teams as a way to offer training while growing contributor communities and maintaining projects.

 8. **Education Theme.**
-   Facilitated by Todd Grappone (UCLA) and Emily Lovell (UCSC), this session involved conducting a gap analysis to identify existing curricula, resources needed in Carpentries offerings, and how-to-OSPO resources.
+   Facilitated by Todd Grappone (UCLA) and Emily Lovell (UCSC), this session highlighted the need for a gap analysis to identify existing curricula, resources needed in Carpentries offerings, and how-to-OSPO resources.
    We discussed gathering metadata and organizing educational resources, connecting with Teaching Open Source and other OSPO communities, and exploring the Carpentries Incubator and Lab for developing courses.
-   We also planned early events like Hacktoberfest@UCSC in Fall 2024 and workshops on understanding large codebases with GitHub Copilot.
+   We also brainstormed around early events like Hacktoberfest@UCSC in Fall 2024 and workshops on understanding large codebases with GitHub Copilot.

 Over the next few months, our focus will be on finalizing the project governance and management approach, branding and communications strategy, and advancing the work in the three thematic areas.